K-Kumar-01/gsoc-2021-accord-project/README.md

 *Hello __world__*.

 **Solution:** Rewriting the transformation logic by using the [depth first search(DFS)](https://en.wikipedia.org/wiki/Depth-first_search) for converting `CiceroMark<->JSON`.
 _Reason_: From the image of the JS tree above, it is visible that each node that is responsible for rendering the text will always be present as the leaf node.
-To generate an OOXML for the current leaf node keeping track of the styling properties it has visited and use it finally to generate OOXML for the same.
+To generate an OOXML for the current leaf node, keep track of the styling properties it has visited and use it to generate OOXML for the same.

 The image below shows the tree structure for the CiceroMark and OOXML.
 ![trees](https://user-images.githubusercontent.com/59891164/130236278-5d3b29b5-affd-49d1-bcc0-a07f5729b5d8.png)